DeveloperJayChaudhary/DeveloperJayChaudhary/README.md

-- 👋 Hi, I’m @DeveloperJayChaudhary
+- 👋 Hi, I’m JayChaudhary
-- 👀 I’m interested in Robotics Automation and UI design
+- 👀 I’m interested in Data Science , Machine learning , Artifical Intelligence and Robotics Automation
-- 🌱 I’m currently learning Python with Ai automation
+- 🌱 I’m currently learning Machine learning and Artificial intelligence
-- 💞️ I’m looking to collaborate on for automation company or ui design
+- 💞️ I’m looking for jobs in fields of Machine Learning and Artifical Intelligence
 - 📫 How to reach me mail me on chau.jay.002@gmail.com

 <!---